davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This options allows for a custom classname that will be applied to the carousel container on mousedown or touchstart, if the carousel is
+    This option allows for a custom classname that will be applied to the carousel container on mousedown or touchstart, if the carousel is
     <a href="#draggable">
       <code>draggable</code>
     </a>.
 Use it to style the carousel accordingly.
 For example, you can show a grabbing cursor when a pointer is down.
 If no value is provided it will fall back to <code>is-dragging</code>.